nasimsoltani/DataFactory/HDF5/README.md

 	|---Label
 	|---Metadata.txt

 The metadata file can be in a separate folder location as well, the absolute path of the metadata file is given in the hdf5 generation code.
 A sample folder is uploaded in the repository as `Multimodal_dataset_samples`.
+In this specific example, each folder contains 2 LiDAR, 2 camera image and 1 GPS sensor information with RF ground truth data.

 ## Running the code: